webplatform/docs/css/tutorials/index.md

 ---
-title: tutorials
+title: CSS tutorials
+readiness: 'Ready to Use'
+summary: 'Cascading Stylesheets (CSS) is a language for styling markup content (such as HTML, SVG or XML.)
+This page lists our CSS tutorials, perfect for anyone wishing to learn the language from scratch, or dive into learning more advanced CSS techniques.'
 tags:
   - Basic
   - Pages
   - CSS
-readiness: 'Ready to Use'
-summary: 'Cascading Stylesheets (CSS) is a language for styling markup content (such as HTML, SVG or XML.)
-This page lists our CSS tutorials, perfect for anyone wishing to learn the language from scratch, or dive into learning more advanced CSS techniques.'
-uri: css/tutorials
 todo_broken_links:
   note: 'During import MediaWiki could not find the following links, please fix and adjust this list.'
   links: